RMITLibrary/easy_cite/2022-build/markdown/aglc4.md

 Note: Check first with your lecturer, or teacher, if it is permissible to cite your previously submitted work.

-Remember that when submitting work, you will be asked to agree to the [Assessment Declaration](https://www.rmit.edu.au/students/student-essentials/assessment-and-exams/assessment/assessment-declaration).
+Remember that when submitting work, you will be asked to agree to the <a href="https://www.rmit.edu.au/students/student-essentials/assessment-and-exams/assessment/assessment-declaration" target="_blank">Assessment Declaration</a> (opens in a new tab).

 The publication, *Australian Guide to Legal Citation* (4<sup>th</sup> ed, 2018) does not provide guidelines on how to cite your own work.
 The following examples show how to cite your own work that you have previously submitted for assessment.